Learn

-What is “Days Payable Outstanding” (DPO) and how to measure it
+What is Days Payable Outstanding (DPO) + Formula to measure

 Days Payable Outstanding (DPO) is a crucial financial metric that measures the average number of days a company takes to pay its suppliers and vendors after receiving an invoice.
-This metric plays a vital role in understanding a company's cash flow position, liquidity, and overall financial health.
+This metric plays a vital role in understanding a company's cash flow position, liquidity, and overall financial health.Ā

 While DPO provides insights into payment efficiency, it has certain limitations, such as variability in calculation methods, incomplete representation of a company's financial health, and potential for manipulation.
 By analyzing DPO alongside other financial metrics, companies can maintain efficient accounts payable, optimize cash flow management, and ultimately foster strong partnerships along the supply chain.